Outer London transport

 Find out more on the Improving the DLR page.

-We launched DLR timetable changes on Monday 15 May 2023 to further reduce waiting times, relieve crowding and make it easier for people to access housing, employment and leisure opportunities across the Docklands and east London.
-These build on timetable changes in September 2022.
+We launched DLR timetable changes in May 2023 to further reduce waiting times, relieve crowding and make it easier for people to access housing, employment and leisure opportunities across the Docklands and east London.

 New Piccadilly line trains

-Siemens Mobility is manufacturing 94 new Tube trains for London Underground to replace the 1970s-built Piccadilly line fleet from 2025.
+Siemens Mobility is manufacturing 94 new Tube trains to replace the 1970s-built Piccadilly line fleet.
+We're currently planning for the first train to enter passenger service in 2025.

 The state-of-the-art Tube trains will significantly improve the experience of millions of customers, with wider doors and longer, walk-through, air-conditioned carriages for more comfortable and accessible journeys.

-As new trains are introduced to the line, we will gradually withdraw the current fleet from passenger service.
-When deliveries are complete, we will increase the frequency of trains in peak hours from the current 24 to 27 trains per hour from mid-2027.
-This means a train every 135 seconds at the busiest times.
+Once the 94 new trains replace the existing 86 trains, we will be able to increase the frequency of trains in peak hours from the current 24 to 27 trains an hour - one every 135 seconds - at the busiest times.

 Find out more on the Piccadilly line upgrade page.